vijayetar/About_Me_Guessing_Game/README.md

 In addition, I will be challenging the user to get to know me further by listing some of my favorite books, and then asking additional questions while restricting the number of attempts they have with each of these questions.

 I will then display the final score the user would have received at the end of the game.

+November 2 - Vij was the navigator and Beth Hansen was the driver